rust-lang/book/src/ch16-01-threads.md

 the order in which threads run, we also can’t guarantee that the spawned thread will get to run at all!

-We can fix the problem of the spawned thread not running or ending prematurely by saving the return value of `thread::spawn` in a variable.
+We can fix the problem of the spawned thread not running or of it ending prematurely by saving the return value of `thread::spawn` in a variable.
 The return type of `thread::spawn` is `JoinHandle<T>`.
 A `JoinHandle<T>` is an owned value that, when we call the `join` method on it, will wait for its thread to finish.
 Listing 16-2 shows how to use the `JoinHandle<T>` of the thread we created in Listing 16-1 and how to call `join` to make sure the spawned thread finishes before `main` exits.

 <Listing number="16-2" file-name="src/main.rs" caption="Saving a `JoinHandle<T>` from `thread::spawn` to guarantee the thread is run to completion">